tommyrharper/polkadot-academy-notes/week1/cryptography/lectures/3-Hash-Functions.md

 A cowboy use of hash functions is as a pseudo random number generator.

 Hash functions are not mathematically proven things, they are practical/engineering proof.
 It's Hard with a capital H belief.

+If you manage to find a pre-image that is a valid bitcoin block.

 ## Questions